Hale-Sage/Hale-Sage/README.md

 - 🔬 My research interests include:

+  - Vision-based UAV navigation

-  - Vision-based UAV navigation、Multi-agent reinforcement learning and adversarial games、Vision-language models (VLMs)
+  - Multi-agent reinforcement learning and adversarial games

+  - Vision-language models (VLMs)

 - 🤔 I'm passionate about combining robotics, machine learning, and intelligent systems to build autonomous agents that can perceive, reason, and act in the real world.